Iroski/SE-group-90/documents/document/backend/OrderService.md

 ### 5. create livelesson order
 __NOTICE:__ this will book time for user and coach
-method: createLiveLessonOrder(String username, Order order, LiveLesson liveLesson)
+method: createLiveLessonOrder(String username, Order order, LiveLesson liveLesson, Boolean isFreeByPremium)
 return: ReturnEntity(code, Order)
 __the return order contains id, you need to use this to do the following procedure(pay, cancel)__
 | return type | meaning |